 The conference included examples of how high quality research can be embedded within programmes, showcased research findings, discussed the challenges of integrating research with programmes, highlighted successful examples and discussed future needs.
 The UK Department for International Development funded Transform Nutrition and Future Health Systems presented relevant research.

 Read an article about the conference in the Bangladesh Financial Express ‘On health and nutrition’.
+We also published a blog by Rittika Brahmachari, IIHMR Pathways to scaling up interventions: reflections from delivering for success at scale

 For more information contact Aazia Hossain firstname.lastname@example.org